Now Accepting First Saturday Vendor Applications!

-Vendor Fees: The vendor fee is $25 per event.
-If your application is approved, you will be invoiced for this vendor fee, due 30 days from the date of approval.
-If you apply for multiple events all fees will be due 30 days after approval.
+Vendor Fees: The vendor fee is $25 per event paid at the time of application.
 You may submit multiple applications each year, but we cannot accommodate payment plans for multiple events on one application.
 Non-profits who provide their 501(c)(3) number will not be charged.

 Cancellation: If you need to cancel your attendance to an event, call Jessica Kipp, (360) 857-5019 at least 10 days prior to the event date for a full refund.
 Vendors who cancel less than 10 days prior to the event or no show will still be responsible for vendor fees.

 Set-Up/Clean-Up: Vendors are expected to be completely set up and open for business no later than 8:45am and remain set-up and open until after 2pm.
 Set-Up will begin as early as 7:00AM the day of, unless otherwise noted.
 City staff will be at the event location to assist you to your spot.